KojiroAsano/KojiroAsano/README.md

 ### Hi there 👋

+I am looking for an intership opportunity for summer 2023!!

 - 🔭 I’m currently studying at ...
 University of California, Berkeley
 - 🌱 I’m currently learning ...
 AWS/Java-Data-Structure
 - 👯 I’m looking to collaborate on ...